ncadou/ssh-reverse-proxy/README.md

 `command="/bin/true",no-X11-forwarding,no-agent-forwarding,no-pty`

-Once the container has been created with `docker run`, it can be controlled at will with `docker (stop|start|restart) ssh-reverse-proxy`.
-If left running at system shutdown, docker will automatically restart it at the next boot.
+Once the container has been created with `docker run`, it can be controlled with `docker (stop|start|restart) ssh-reverse-proxy`.
+If left running at system shutdown, the docker daemon will automatically restart it at the next boot.

 What nginx is going to serve, and under which domain(s), is left an exercise to you, the user.
 Just add whatever is needed in `/data/nginx` and have at it.

+Note: if you want to access the nginx server locally, just add `-p 80:80` to the `docker run` command above, and fire up a browser to http://localhost.

 Volumes
 -------